maboiteaspam/Foundation/doc/2-working-from-layout-perspective.md

 - __request language__: put locale here
 - __request date__: put a period here

-When working with layouts request facets are expressed as layout transform switcher.
+When working with layouts, request facets are expressed as layout transform switcher.

 Within the flow of the layout definition,